MigenTransactiveGrid/MiGen-1.0/TA/README.md

 <img width="854" alt="Screen Shot 2019-11-27 at 10 02 10 PM" src="https://user-images.githubusercontent.com/23392778/69773724-9c4ccc00-1161-11ea-9587-95c580893633.png">

 ## Setting up the connection between the TA and the Wi-Fi mesh network
-The Wi-Fi Mesh communication is based on the HSMM-PI project.
+The communication between the TA and CAs uses Wi-Fi Mesh.
+In this project we based the solution on the HSMM-PI project.
+Moreover, we added additional scripts and configurations to make the mesh implementation better suits the Migen requirements and the IEEE 2030.5 standard.

 ### Step 1: HSMM-PI along with the OLSR: The HSMM-PI is an open source project and could be installed by following the steps below: